JacksonKuo/blog/_posts/2025-6-15-trufflehog-precommits.markdown

 Pre-commits require a unique `.pre-commit-config.yaml` file per repository.
 And pre-commits do require developers will need to explicitly install pre-commits and have `pre-commit install` executed.
 But developers can configure their `git` to point to a template that will auto call `.pre-commit-config.yaml` so that `pre-commit install` isn't required after every `git clone`.[^10] Alternatively, `pre-commit install` can just be part of the `Makefile` build process.

 # Performance
 Performance wise, the first instance of downloading the Trufflehog container will be a bit slow, as well as any version updates.
-Running the Trufflehog binary may have better performance, but does not include a method for automated updates.
+Running the Trufflehog binary may have better performance.
 The risk of supply chain attacks on Trufflehog warrant commit pinning along with frequent version updates from the security team.

+The best approach would be to have a version check inside the pre-commit, that if an update is required, call the installation script[^11] or download directly from Releases: [https://github.com/trufflesecurity/trufflehog/releases](https://github.com/trufflesecurity/trufflehog/releases)

 #### Local binary vs docker container
 ```
 repos:
   - repo: local
     hooks:
-      - id: trufflehog
+      - id: trufflehog-binary
-        name: TruffleHog
+        name: TruffleHog-Binary
         description: Detect secrets in your data.
         entry: bash -c 'trufflehog git file://. --since-commit HEAD --results=verified,unknown --fail'
         language: system
         stages: ["pre-commit", "pre-push"]
+      - id: trufflehog-docker
+        name: TruffleHog-Docker
+        description: Detect secrets in your data.
+        entry: bash -c 'docker run --rm -v "$(pwd):/workdir" -i --rm trufflesecurity/trufflehog:latest git file:///workdir --since-commit HEAD --results=verified,unknown --fail'
+        language: system
+        stages: ["manual"]
+        #stages: ["pre-commit", "pre-push"]
 ```

 * binary = `time git commit -m "update"`